18F/tock/docs/dependency-management.md

 Tock uses Django's staticfiles functionality to serve frontend dependencies in production.

-Updates for dependencies must be committed directly to this repository in `tock/tock/static`
+Other than the uswds, updates for dependencies must be committed directly to this repository in `tock/tock/static`.

 ### Development/Testing
 Tock uses [npm] to manage development/testing JavaScript dependencies.